 7. Adult Activities.
 Usually the adults are busy keeping track of their kids and visiting with the other adults, but it’s always fun to have something special planned for them.
 Minute to Win It Games are always a hit!
+My friend Katie has some great Family Reunion Games on her blog.
 And when it get’s dark it’s always fun to use a projector to show a slideshow of old photos from when it all began.
 Sharing those pictures with the kids helps keep those hilarious stories alive!
 A talent show or a karaoke contest is always fun for the adults.
 Have the kids judge everyone like they do on “Americas Got Talent”.
 How fun would that be?

 8. Gifts.
 We combined our family reunion with celebrating our parents 60th wedding anniversary and my dad’s 80th birthday.
 So we had a special gift to give them.
 We bought a gallery canvas and had our very talented nephew in law draw a great big oak tree on it with bare branches.

 Then we had every family put their fingerprints on a branch of the tree with green ink.
 Each family had their own branch and the bottom branches are bare for our quickly growing family.